act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 For the rendered image resource of the [image sources][] of each test target, at least one of the following is true:

-- the rendered image resource contains text and it is [essential][] that the text is rendered with that specific presentation; or
+- the [visible pixels][visible] of the rendered image resource contain text and it is [essential][] that the text is rendered with that specific presentation; or
-- the rendered image resource does not contain text expressing anything in a [human language][]; or
+- the [visible pixels][visible] of the rendered image resource do not contain text expressing anything in a [human language][]; or
-- the rendered image resource contains text and the text is not a significant part of the visual content in the image; or
+- the [visible pixels][visible] of the rendered image resource contain text and the text is not a significant part of the visual content in the image; or
 - the test target is [purely decorative][].

 ## Assumptions

-- The text in the image resource is visible and not obscured by other resources rendered on the web page.
-If the text is not visible, even though parts of the image are, this rule may fail while [SC 1.4.5 Images of Text][sc1.4.5] and [SC 1.4.9 Images of Text (No Exception)][sc1.4.9] might be satisfied.
 - There is no mechanism to change the rendered text in the image resource.
 Otherwise, the rule might fail while [SC 1.4.5 Images of Text][sc1.4.5] and [SC 1.4.9 Images of Text (No Exception)][sc1.4.9] might be satisfied.
 - The specific presentation of the text rendered in the image resource can be achieved through formatted text.
 Otherwise, the rule might fail while [SC 1.4.5 Images of Text][sc1.4.5] and [SC 1.4.9 Images of Text (No Exception)][sc1.4.9] might be satisfied.